BlueBrain/hpc-resource-provisioner/README.md

+> [!WARNING]
+> The Blue Brain Project concluded in December 2024, so development has ceased under the BlueBrain GitHub organization.
+> Future development will take place at: https://github.com/openbraininstitute/hpc-resource-provisioner

 # HPC Resource Provisioner

 The HPC Resource Provisioner is a small application that offers an API to manage the creation and deletion of parallel-clusters in AWS.
 When creating a parallel-cluster, consumers are expected to poll regularly to check the progress.